nguyendondong/nguyendondong/README.md

 # 🌱 Quotes 🌱
 <!--START_SECTION:auto_commit-->
-When you have money in hand, only you forget who are you.
-But when you do not have any money in your hand, the whole world forget who you are.
-It's life.
+The most beautiful moments in life are moments when you are expressing your joy, not when you are seeking it.
 <!--END_SECTION:auto_commit-->
 #